-Describe all of the criteria

-that will be used to select

-applications and the

-relative importance of
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria.

-these criteria.

 Winnebago County Health Department is the only project sponsor that has expressed intrest in providing TBRA to persons residing in northwestern Illinois.
 Winnebago County Health department HIV Care Connect region will be providing tenant based housing assistance in the next current year.
 Winnebago County Health Department submitted an application of their intent to explore the option of providing TBRA to persons residing in northwestern Illinois.
 Changes in the use of STRMU pose unique challenges in different areas of Illinois.
 There continues to a challenge for case managers to demonstrate that an individual who is already living in poverty has an emergency need to qualify for the STRMU program.
 The Department wish to extend the tenant based housing assistance program to other areas of the State in 2017.
 The Illinois Department of Public Health's application for HOPWA funding requires all applicants, including HIV Care Connect Regions, to describe the regional area to be served by the applicant, the population of persons with HIV/AIDS in the proposed regional area to be served, and the housing service needs not currently being addressed by available public and/or private resources within the proposed service area.
 IDPH requires a project plan and budget as part of the application process, including measurable goals, objectives, project coordination, and information on how the project would be continued if HOPWA funds were reduced or not available in future years.
 The application process incorporates a deadline for submission of applications.
 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only)

-ction process will be opened to the entire State.
-The Department allows the HIV Care Connect ents to subcontract with local service providers for housing services.
-The Department recently ing meeting with lead agents, giving instructions on how to include faith-based organizations a eligible to apply for funding.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non- profit organizations, including community and faith-based organizations.
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith- based and other community-based organizations).
+(HOPWA only) The selection process will be opened to the entire State.
+The Department allows the HIV Care Connect Lead Agents to subcontract with local service providers for housing services.
+The Department recently will holding meeting with lead agents, giving instructions on how to include faith-based organizations as entities eligible to apply for funding.